Master Z: Ip Man Legacy

-Master Z: Ip Man Legacy (葉問外傳：張天志) is a 2018 Chinese martial arts film directed by Yuen Woo-ping and produced by Raymond Wong and Donnie Yen.
-It is a spin-off of the Ip Man film series, and takes place after the 2015 film Ip Man 3.
-This film stars Max Zhang, Dave Bautista and Liu Yan, and was released on 21 December 2018.
+Master Z: Ip Man Legacy (葉問外傳：張天志) is a 2018 martial arts film directed by Yuen Woo-ping and produced by Raymond Wong, Donnie Yen, and Dave Bautista.
+A Hong Kong-Chinese co-production, it is a spin-off of the Ip Man film series, and takes place after the 2015 film Ip Man 3.
+This film stars Max Zhang, Dave Bautista, Michelle Yeoh, Tony Jaa, and Liu Yan, and was released on 21 December 2018.

 Plot

 After being defeated by Ip Man, Cheung Tin-chi lives a depressed life moonlighting as a mercenary before choosing to leave behind martial arts altogether and instead open a grocery store on the ground floor of his house.
 While on a delivery run, he runs into an opium addict named Nana and her friend Julia who are both fleeing from drug dealer Tso Sai Kit.
 Tin-chi ends up fighting with Kit's gang and defeats them single-handedly.

 The Royal Hong Kong Police Force arrive and arrest everyone.
-Kit and his gang are released after bribing a corrupt senior police officer, while Nana and Julia are released by name-dropping Julia's brother, Fu, the owner of Gold Bar, one of the most popular bars on Bar Street.
+Kit and his gang are released after bribing a corrupt police commissioner named J.C.
+Wright, while Nana and Julia are released by name-dropping Julia's brother, Fu, the owner of Gold Bar, one of the most popular bars on Bar Street.
 Tin-chi is eventually released late at night and is unable to take his son to a steakhouse called Petrus for his birthday.

 Following the incident, Kit decides to seek out Tin-chi, with his whole gang setting fire to Tin-chi's building.
 Tin-chi barely escapes with his son Fung while being pursued by the gang and Sadi, a hired assassin.
 He is offered shelter at Fu's home by Julia, and works as a waiter at Gold Bar to pay his rent.

 Angered by the injuries to his son, Tin-chi retaliates and sets Kit's opium den on fire.
-Kit's sister, Kwan, the head of a family crime syndicate wishing to transition to legal businesses, prevents Kit from taking revenge and visits Tin-chi at Gold Bar to compensate him for all damages Kit caused and for Tin-chi to drop the matter.
+Kit's older sister, Tso Ngan Kwan, the head of a family crime syndicate wishing to transition to legal businesses, prevents Kit from taking revenge and visits Tin-chi at Gold Bar to compensate him for all damages Kit caused and for Tin-chi to drop the matter.
 Tin-chi refuses the money, impressing Kwan.
 At the same time, Tin-chi forges an increasingly close friendship with Fu over their shared pasts in martial arts.